DanahMk/ITNE352-A15/README.md

 ### Run the Client: `python client.py `

 Now, Enter your name when prompted and navigate through the menu options to search for news headlines or list sources.

+## Scripts

+### Server Script (server.py)

+The server script retrieves news updates from NewsAPI.org and manages multiple client connections using multithreading.
+It handles different types of requests and sends the appropriate responses to the clients.